top of page

 Slowly waving up and down – attention

-If you accidently hit the reef and drop your torch, make sure that you have not hurt yourself first.
-Examine your injury with your back-up light before attempting to retrieve your torch.
+If you accidentally hit the reef and drop your torch, ensure you have not hurt yourself first.
+Examine your injury with your backup light before attempting to retrieve your torch.

 PEAK PERFORMANCE BUOYANCY

 Good buoyancy is also important for completing safety stops.
-In technical diving good buoyancy is very important for decompression stops that can last a long time.
+In technical diving, good buoyancy is essential for decompression stops that can last a long time.

 Taking the perfect photo means being perfectly neutrally buoyant in the water.